 Organised by the Air Transport Action Group (ATAG), this event will bring together the world’s aviation community to discuss the sustainable development of aviation.
-Delegates will hear the views of specialists and experts, and participate in interactive panel sessions on the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), sustainable aviation fuels, sustainable mobility and new energy options.
+Delegates will hear the views of specialists and experts, and participate in interactive panel sessions on the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), sustainable aviation fuels, aviation’s role in sustainable mobility and noise management.